 Great advances have been made in anesthesia techniques and postoperative pain control.
 Previously, joint replacements were performed under general anesthesia; however today, we use regional anesthesia techniques.
 Using nerve blocks and spinal anesthetics, we now perform joint replacement without general anesthesia.
 When using regional anesthesia techniques, patients begin to walk as early as 1 to 2 hours after surgery.
 This leads to less risk of blood clots and better postoperative pain control.
 Additionally, I use long acting numbing agents and oral medications to prevent postoperative pain.
 This has lead to higher patient satisfaction with the surgery as well as a quicker return to daily activities.

 Finally, rehabilitation after knee replacement has had significant changes over the last several years.
 Previously, patients would begin their rehabilitation after the surgical procedure and often need to stay in rehabilitation facilities following surgery.
-Now we begin rehabilitation as soon as the decision for surgery is made.
+Now we begin rehabilitation as soon as we decide to proceed with surgery.
 Physical therapy begins prior to surgery now and continues with immediate mobilization after surgery.
 Often, when patients receive preoperative therapy they are more physically ready for the surgery, which results in shorter hospital stays and faster return to activities.

 With all the great strides made in surgical care, this is an exciting time for the patient and their orthopedic surgeon.
 We are providing better outcomes with less pain and recovery time for our patients.
 However, each patient is unique, and their recovery is specially tailored to them.
 If you would like to discuss your knee and the pain you have been experiencing, I would be happy to talk with you.